-- 8.1 This Planning Statement has been completed on behalf of Patricia Davies and provides planning support for the inclusion of additional land in the revised Local Development Plan to accommodate potential residential development at land adjacent to No.55 Greenfield Terrace, Pontyberem. - 8.2 It has been established that the principle of residential development is compliant with both national and local policy and represents an acceptable form of infill development at this location.
-The development would assist with the housing land supply situation in the county. - 8.3 While residential development at this location would inevitably change the character of the site itself, the proposed change would not result in an unacceptable impact on the surrounding landscape nor would they have an adverse impact on the existing neighbouring development, highway network or local infrastructure. - 8.4 In conclusion, it has been demonstrated that there are significant material considerations weighing in favour of the inclusion of the existing group of dwellings along with the inclusion of one additional site for residential development in the upcoming revised local plan.
+- 8.1 This Planning Statement has been completed on behalf of Noel Richards and provides planning support for the inclusion of additional land in the revised Local Development Plan to accommodate potential residential development at land adjacent to Greenfield Terrace, Pontyberem. - 8.2 It has been established that the principle of residential development is compliant with both national and local policy and represents an acceptable form of infill development at this location.
+The development would assist with the housing land supply situation in the county. - 8.3 While residential development at this location would inevitably change the character of the site itself, the proposed changes would not result in an unacceptable impact on the surrounding landscape nor would they have an adverse impact on the existing neighbouring development, highway network or local infrastructure. - 8.4 In conclusion, it has been demonstrated that there are significant material considerations weighing in favour of the inclusion of this site for residential development in the upcoming revised local plan.